enqueue/tutflaky/README.md

 In our example. we can use the [Timeout](https://download.eclipse.org/microprofile/microprofile-fault-tolerance-2.1.1/apidocs/org/eclipse/microprofile/faulttolerance/Timeout.html) annotation on one of our client methods.
 The implementation will throw a [TimeoutException](https://download.eclipse.org/microprofile/microprofile-fault-tolerance-2.1.1/apidocs/org/eclipse/microprofile/faulttolerance/exceptions/TimeoutException.html) when the time has run out (default unit is milliseconds).
 Timeout values can also be set via [configuration properties](https://download.eclipse.org/microprofile/microprofile-fault-tolerance-2.1.1/microprofile-fault-tolerance-spec.html#_config_fault_tolerance_parameters), on different levels.
 E.g. to set the timeout for all client calls to 1337 milliseconds, you could add `Timeout/value = 1337` to your `application.properties` file -- _I tried this, but it did not work as expected._

+The `@TimeOut` annotation wraps around a method, so its use is not necessarily limited to one downstream call.
+It depends on what you are doing in your method; perhaps you are calling drölf downstream services in a synchronous manner.

 ```
 http://localhost:8080/httpclient/waitermpfault
 ```